kgatilin/aihive/docs/roadmap/phase1_implementation.md

 ## Overview

 Phase 1 focuses on implementing the foundation of the AI-driven development pipeline, with particular emphasis on the product refinement workflow.
-This phase will establish the basic backbone of the system using LangChain, implementing the Human Interface, Task Tracking System, Orchestrator Agent, and Product Manager Agent.
+This phase will establish the basic backbone of the system, implementing the Human Interface, Task Tracking System, Orchestrator Agent, and Product Manager Agent.

 ## Goals